-1. Place th Studen Place the Student Copy in front of the student.
-Point to the names on the Student Copy as you read them: "This is You'll h reading trouble "This is a story about Martin and Erik .
-I want you to read this story to me.
-You'll have 1 minute to read as much as you can.
-When I say "begin," start reading aloud at the top of the page.
-Do your best reading.
-If you have trouble with a word, I'll tell it to you.
-Do you have any questions?
-Begin."
-Start th While t At 1 mi When t ne timer. he student is reading, mark errors with a slash (/). inute, mark the last word read with a bracket (]).
-The student gets to a logical stopping place, say " Stop ."
+- 3. While the student is reading, mark errors with a slash (/). - 4.
+At 1 minute, mark the last word read with a bracket (]). - 5.
+When the student gets to a logical stopping place, say "Stop."

 Martin liked to play basketball in the city park after school.
 One day, 13 his friend Erik told him about a big trip he was planning.
-He was planning to go 30 on a hiking trip) in the mountains.
+He was planning to go 30 on a hiking trip in the mountains.
 He wanted Martin to join him on the trip.
-46 Martin's frienc l convinced him to go on the trip.
+46 Martin's friend convinced him to go on the trip.
 Erik had been on many hikes 61 before, and he liked to tell Martin how much fun they were.
-Every Monday 75 last summer, E rik told stories.
+Every Monday 75 last summer, Erik told stories.
 He told stories about his adventures hiking in 88 the mountains.
 He explained to Martin that he carried everything he needed 100 on his back.
-He e carried the things in a huge backpack.
-It held food, a sleeping 116 bag, and a tent ·.
+He carried the things in a huge backpack.
+It held food, a sleeping 116 bag, and a tent.
 120 Martin loved to hear his friend's stories.
-But he never expected to go 133 hiking in the m ountains himself.
+But he never expected to go 133 hiking in the mountains himself.
 His parents were very busy.
 Martin told Erik 146 that he didn't think he would get to go hiking.
 Erik offered to lead a trip for 163 the kids at the park.
 Now it was time.
 Martin was standing in a parking lot.
-He 180 had a heavy pa ck on his back.
+He 180 had a heavy pack on his back.
 His feet were stuffed into stiff new boots.
-He 196 followed as Eri k led the group onto the trail.
+He 196 followed as Erik led the group onto the trail.
 The group walked through a 210 shady area.
-Th ey crossed a stream on a wooden bridge.
-The trail was steep, 224 and Martin beg gan to breathe heavily.
+They crossed a stream on a wooden bridge.
+The trail was steep, 224 and Martin began to breathe heavily.
 Then, he saw a lake.
 There was a 238 beautiful mountain above them.
 Martin sat down and smiled a huge smile.
-Total Word s Read: # of Errors: = CWPM:
+250 1